shakebugs/shake-docs/docs/android/customer-feedback/invoke.md

 :::

 ### Taking a screenshot
-The SDK will be invoked when users make a screenshot while using your app.
+Shake will be invoked when your user takes a screenshot while using your app.

 :::note